khulnasoft-lab/design.khulnasoft.com/contents/content/error-messages.md

 ### Concise

-Describe the error message and always inform users what has happened, and how to fix it.
+Describe the error message and always inform users what has happened, and how to resolve it.
 The general [voice and tone](/brand-content/voice-and-tone) guidelines for GitLab’s public communications should apply to all error messages.

 Use messages like: